header logo

 R. Carroll played extremely badly in the Premier League

-However, despite his successes, Carroll faced stiff competition for the starting position, especially with the presence of legendary goalkeeper Peter Schmeichel.
-After leaving Manchester United in search of more regular playing time, Carroll embarked on stints at Tottenham Hotspur and West Ham United.
+However, despite his successes, Carroll faced stiff competition for the starting position, especially from legendary goalkeeper Peter Schmeichel.
+After leaving Manchester United in search of more regular playing time, Carroll had spells at Tottenham Hotspur and West Ham United.

 9. Harald Schumacher - The worst goalkeeper

-The unfortunate incident that tainted Harald Schumacher’s otherwise successful career occurred during the 1982 World Cup.
-In a semifinal match between West Germany and France, Schumacher infamously collided with French defender Patrick Battiston, leaving him unconscious and with a broken vertebra.
+A controversial moment that tainted Harald Schumacher’s otherwise successful career occurred during the 1982 World Cup.
+During a semifinal match between West Germany and France, Schumacher collided with French defender Patrick Battiston, knocking him unconscious and fracturing his vertebra.

 Schumacher's name is associated with scandal

-The incident unfolded when Battiston broke through the German defense and was in a clear scoring position.
-Schumacher, in an attempt to prevent the goal, rushed out of his goal and collided violently with Battiston, appearing to make no effort to play the ball.
+The incident occurred when Battiston broke through the German defense and found himself in a clear scoring position.
+Schumacher, in an attempt to prevent the goal, rushed off his line and recklessly collided with Battiston, making no apparent effort to play the ball.

 10. Fraser Digby

-Fraser Digby’s performance in the Premier League has often been criticized, with many considering him one of the weakest goalkeepers in the league’s history.
-During his time at Swindon Town, Digby faced numerous challenges, and his statistics paint a grim picture of his abilities between the goalposts.
+Fraser Digby’s Premier League performances have often been criticized, with many regarding him as one of the weakest goalkeepers in the league’s history.
+During his time at Swindon Town, Digby faced numerous challenges, and his record reflects his struggles as a goalkeeper.

 F. Digby's tenure at Swindon was marked by several high-profile errors that cost his team dearly